About Document Your Life

 I started this project because I wanted to look back on these times when I’m older, in a way that’s more fun and creative than reading old journals.
 Since then, it has helped me a lot with my recovery from depression and anxiety by going out, doing stuff, seeing friends, and taking little steps out of my comfort zone.

 - Everyone is welcome to join.
-Except dark wizards and sith lords.
+Except dark wizards.
 Screw you guys.

 - A Twitter account is not obligatory, but it is preferred.
 Also a good way to connect with other participants and sharing your videos with the world!